Oscar S. Gifford: Biography

 Upon the admission of South Dakota as a state, it was allocated two seats in the U.S. House.
 Candidates ran at-large for Seat A or Seat B. Gifford was the first Congressman elected to Seat B, and served from November 2, 1889, to March 3, 1891.
 He was not a candidate for re-election in 1890, and resumed the practice of law in Canton.
-He was superintendent of the Canton Asylum for Insane Indians until his resignation in 1908.
+He was the first superintendent of the Canton Asylum for Insane Indians and resigned in 1908.
 He continued to live in Canton, where he died on January 16, 1913.
 He was interred in Forest Hill Cemetery in Canton.